MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 # Wuxiaworld-2-eBook
 This Python script will download chapters from novels availaible on wuxiaworld.com and saves them into the .epub format.

-Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality.
-Beware this site is still under development.
+Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with over 2000 supported novels!
+Beware this site is still in beta and you may experience problems.

 ## Getting Started